yogsototh/Scratch/multi/blog/programming-language-experience.md

 en: In short, each time you write a C instruction there won't be anything strange that will occurs, like starting a long algorithm behind the scene.
 fr: Ça signifie qu'à chaque fois que vous écrivez une ligne de C, il ne va pas se passer de choses toutes bizarres comme lancer un algorithme qui va prendre deux plombes.

-en: It is very close to the machine while keeping sufficient abstractions to be fun.
+en: While close to the machine, `C` keep sufficient abstractions to be fun.
 fr: Il est très proche de la machine tout en ayant une abstraction suffisante pour ne pas être "trop"  désagréable.

 en: I made a lot of program with it.
-en: From sort algorithms to AI ones (SAT3), system, network prgramming, etc...
+en: From sort algorithms to AI ones (SAT3), system, network programming, etc...
 en: It is a very useful language that will help you understand how things works on your computer.
 en: Most modern computer language hide a lot of informations on what occurs.
-en: This is not the case with C.
+en: This is not the case with `C`.
 fr: J'ai fait beaucoup de choses avec.
 fr: Tous les algorithmes de tri, des algorithmes d'intelligence artificielle (résolution de SAT3), du système, du réseau etc...
 fr: Bref il est versatile, et on ne peut pas dire que l'on sait programmer si on ne s'est jamais mis à programmer sérieusement en `C`.

 ### ADA

-en: The super-clean one.
+en: The "super clean" one.
-fr: Le langage super-propre.
+fr: Le langage "super propre".

 en: I liked ADA.
 I must confess I didn't used it a lot.
 en: May be one day I will try it again.